 CONCLUSION

-With the results that have been obtained, it is clear that HRV analysis is a very viable method to extract features from ECG signals for the application of classifying alcoholic and non-alcoholic subjects.
+With the results that have been obtained, it is clear that HRV analysis is a very viable method to extract features from ECG signals for the application of classifying subjects with and without chronic alcohol use.
 A comparison made between the SVM and ELM classifiers shows that the ELM outperforms the SVM when trained with and without ARX features.
 Even the sensitivity and specificity of the ELM classifier is superior to that of the SVM.
 The most significant observation was the effect that the ARX features had on the classifiers.
 The inclusion of ARX coefficients in the feature set worked well with both classifiers and yielded an improvement of 5% or greater in their accuracy.

 In the current study, the input weights, number of hidden neurons and hidden neuron weights for the ELM algorithm is optimized by ‘brute force’ through multiple trial-error steps.
 The plan ahead, is to prevent this randomness and utilize a technique called Meta-Cognitive Learning on ELM to make it learn more intelligently and accurately the first time around itself.
 Another point that can be worked on to further improve the accuracy of the classifiers, is to use non-linear ARX model coefficients.
 The final goal of the study is to be able to convert this binary classification paradigm into one where the algorithm is able to classify subjects into multiple classes based on the level of alcohol intake.